preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/settings/media-picker/index.rst

 .. image:: crop-ratios-settings-new.png

 + **Title**: Add a title for the crop ratio here.
-You can add titles in any tenant language (click the flag to change language).
+You can add titles in any tenant language.
 + **Ratio X**: Set the horizontal ratio here.
 + **Ratio Y**: Set the vertical ratio here.
 + **Enable in rollups**: Select this option if this ratio should be available to use in block rollups.